risingwavelabs/risingwave-docs/versioned_docs/version-1.8/ingest/ingest-from-instaclustr-kafka.md

 ## Ingest data from Instaclustr Kafka

-### Create a RisingWave cluster
+### Create a RisingWave project

-You can create a RisingWave cluster and connect to it by following the steps in the [Quick Start](/get-started.md) in the RisingWave documentation.
+You can create a RisingWave project and connect to it by following the steps in the [Quick Start](/get-started.md) in the RisingWave documentation.

 ### Create a source

-Once you have successfully deployed the RisingWave cluster and connected to it, proceed to create a source in RisingWave to ingest data from Instaclustr Kafka.
+Once you have successfully deployed the RisingWave project and connected to it, proceed to create a source in RisingWave to ingest data from Instaclustr Kafka.

 ```sql
 CREATE SOURCE aviation_source (